zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 4. [**Testing**](/resource-types-contrib/contributing-docs/testing-resource-types-recipes.md): Ensuring your Resource Type works as expected in a Radius environment
 5. [**Submission**](/resource-types-contrib/contributing-docs/submitting-contribution): Creating a pull request with your changes

+## Maturity Levels

+Radius Resource Types and Recipes are categorized into three maturity levels:

+_Stage 1 : Alpha_

+Purpose: Enable community members to contribute resource types and Recipes with minimal barriers
+Audience: Developers/Contributors exploring new technologies or learning Radius
+Requirements:
+    - Resource type schema Validation: YAML schema passes validation
+    - Single Recipe: At least one working recipe for any cloud provider or platform
+    - Basic Documentation: README with usage examples
+    - Manual Testing: Evidence of local testing by contributor

+_Stage 2 : Beta_

+Purpose: Ensure contributions meet production-ready standards with comprehensive testing and documentation
+Audience: Contributors seeking to have their resource types included in official Radius releases
+Requirements:
+    - Multi-Platform Support: Recipes for all three platforms ( AWS, Azure, Kubernetes)
+    - IAC Support: Recipes for both Bicep and Terraform
+    - Automated Testing: Functional tests that validate resource type and Recipes
+    - Documentation: Detailed README with Recipe coverage, troubleshooting guides, and best practices
+    - Ownership: Designated owner for the resource type and Recipe
+    - Maintainer Review: Formal review and approval by Radius maintainers

+_Stage 3 : Stable_

+Purpose: Establish Resource types and Recipes as officially supported and maintained by the Radius project
+Audience: Enterprise users doing production deployments and seeking stable, well-tested Resource types and Recipes
+Requirements:
+    - Functional tests have 100% coverage and results for Resource type schema and Recipe
+    - Integration Testing: Full integration with Radius CI/CD pipeline and release process
+    - Documentation: Complete user guides, troubleshooting, and best practices
+    - SLA Commitment: Defined support level and response time commitments
+    - Maintainer Review: Formal review and approval by Radius maintainers

 ## Resource Type Schema

 ### 1. Choose a Resource Type